 Potentially the most crucial aspect of a migration project is maintaining search engine visibility.
-While there is opportunity to improve SEO friendliness in a migration, existing page titles and descriptions shouldn’t be overlooked and any new markup should at least mirror existing heading structures.
+While there is an opportunity to improve SEO friendliness in a migration, existing page titles and descriptions shouldn’t be overlooked and any new markup should at least mirror existing heading structures.

 Setting up redirects with a 301 status (permanently moved) where pages have moved to a new URL is common practice but few migrations consider image searches, which can drive significant volumes of traffic.

-For other pages, setting a 410 (gone) status instead of a default 404 (not found) can improve visitor experience, although there’s no indication this impacts on the wider ranking of your site.
+For other pages, setting a 410 (gone) status instead of a default 404 (not found) can improve visitor experience, although there’s no indication this impacts the wider ranking of your site.

 Prepare to Go Live

 During the closing stages of the migration, performance tests should benchmark current page load speeds and search indexing so you can measure the technical success of the migration.
 Prior to the new site going live, pause any ad campaigns and update target curls to avoid ads being suspended.

 Tools such as the google search console will help monitor page indexing going forward but ideally, URL redirects should be checked daily following the launch to give the best chance of staying one step ahead of Google’s crawlers.